Bethel University and Bethel University Foundation

 - Disability Discrimination Policy and Procedures

-- Cara Wald, Chief Human Resources Officer and Title IX Coordinator/Compliance Officer
+- Cara Wald, Chief Human Resources and Strategy Officer and Title IX Coordinator/Compliance Officer

 - Office: 651.635.8657